 - Getting a government-issued diploma might make it easier for post-secondary applications.

 - It’s universally recognized.

 Cons to Getting an OSSD

-- You have to complete courses from accredited programs, which might not work to your method or delivery preference, or worldview.
+- You have to complete courses from accredited programs, which might not work to your method or delivery preference, budget, or worldview.